codesandbox/docs/packages/projects-docs/pages/learn/getting-started/your-first-repository.md

 1. Go to the **[Dashboard](https://codesandbox.io/dashboard)**.

 2. From the left sidebar, click on the **team** (personal or another) you want to import your project into.
-New teams can be created from the same menu.
+You can create new teams right from this menu.

-3. Click on the **`New`** button.
-In the top right corner.
+3. Click on the **`Create`** button, in the top right corner.

 4. Select **`Import from GitHub`**